Azure/azure-sdk-for-python/CONTRIBUTING.md

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).

-## The Local Development Loop
+## Building and Testing

 The Azure SDK team's Python CI leverages the tool `tox` to distribute tests to virtual environments, handle test dependency installation, and coordinate tooling reporting during PR/CI builds.
 This means that a dev working locally can reproduce _exactly_ what the build machine is doing.

-< todo, put a placeholder diagram that shows that build ci executes the `tox` for each package that is being build >

 [A Brief Overview of Tox](https://tox.readthedocs.io/en/latest/)

+#### A Monorepo and Tox in Harmony

 Traditionally, the `tox.ini` file for a package sits _alongside the setup.py_ in source code.
-The `azure-sdk-for-python` repo adheres to this same philosophy.
+The `azure-sdk-for-python` necessarily does not adhere to this policy.
+There are over one-hundred packages contained here-in.
+That's a lot of `tox.ini` files to maintain!

+Instead, the CI system leverages an tox plugin called `tox-monorepo`.
+This plugin allows `tox` to act as if the `tox.ini` is located in whatever directory you executed tox in!

+#### Tox Environments

 A given `tox.ini` works on the concept of `test environments`.
 A given test environment is a combination of: